Chlorine Allergy: Could Chlorine Be Fueling A Rash & Your Allergy Symptoms?

 What is chlorine allergy?

 Chlorine allergy refers to a person’s adverse reaction once exposed to chlorine, whether internally or externally.
 This kind of allergy falls under the fourth allergy type, where symptoms are delayed.
-Because of this delay, it’s difficult for someone to tell whether they’re already experiencing chlorine allergy.
+Because of this delay, it’s difficult for someone to tell whether they’re already experiencing chlorine allergy or rash.

 Chlorine allergy is usually a result of chlorine sensitivity.
 You are more likely to experience chlorine allergy if you are already dealing with skin issues, respiratory or nasal problems.
 Chlorine may indirectly contribute to allergy symptoms by irritating and sensitizing the respiratory tract.
 Studies have suggested that frequent swimming in chlorinated pools and exposure to cleaning products containing chlorine can aggravate asthma and other respiratory allergies, both in adolescents and adults.